andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 This scene begins similarly to <span class="citation">River Ivlis Crossroads (p.
 35)</span>.
 However, the first time the players move to depart for Tser Pool, instead of seeing **The Hanged One**, they can hear the sound of a horse-drawn carriage or wagon approaching through the fog.
 Almost as soon as the sound appears, Strahd’s black carriage, as described in <span class="citation">Black Carriage (p.
 37)</span> and <span class="citation">Carriage House (p.
 54)</span>, comes into view.
 ## C2a.
 Strahd’s Arrival
 The players can see a driver sitting in the coach box: the **vampire spawn** Escher, as described in <span class="citation">K49.
 Lounge (p.
 70)</span>.
-If present, Ireena gasps at the sight of him, whispering that she thought that he was dead.
+If present, Iván gasps at the sight of him, whispering that he thought that he was dead.

 > [!abstract]+ **What If The Players Flee?**
 >
 > The players should have little time to attempt to conceal themselves before Strahd’s carriage comes into view.
-However, if the players attempt to flee the carriage into the woods, Strahd’s **dire wolves**—one for each player plus Ireena—emerge from the fog behind them and snarl, obstructing the players' escape.
+However, if the players attempt to flee the carriage into the woods, Strahd’s **dire wolves**—one for each player plus Iván—emerge from the fog behind them and snarl, obstructing the players' escape.

 The carriage then comes to a stop.
-Read the following, modifying the text as necessary if Ireena isn’t present, and pausing briefly after each paragraph to allow the players a short opportunity to act or react:
+Read the following, modifying the text as necessary if Iván isn’t present, and pausing briefly after each paragraph to allow the players a short opportunity to act or react:

 <div class="description"><p>The driver releases the reins, steps down from the coach box, and moves to open the side door of the carriage, bowing deeply.
 A moment passes—and then a man steps out from the carriage.</p>
 <p>He is tall, gaunt, and dressed in finery befitting a man of aristocratic, even royal stature.
 A black cloak is pulled neatly around his shoulders, tied at the neck by a blood-red brooch.
 A longsword rests ensheathed at his hip, its polished hilt gleaming beneath the dim light.
 His scarlet tunic is worked with intricate designs, and his hair is pulled back into a sharp and immaculate widow's peak. </p><p>His eyes are dark, and as he moves to adjust the ruby at his neck, you see that his fingernails form long, elegant claws.
 It's only then that you realize that his skin is pale—unnaturally so— and that his eyes glint with a deep, intelligent hunger.</p></div>

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the party, add:
+If [[Non-Player Characters#Iván Kolyanovich|Iván]] is with the party, add:

-<div class="description"><p>Ireena rocks backward, as if slapped.
-She averts her eyes from the man's gaze, her entire body tightening.
-"Don't look into his eyes," she chokes out.</p>
+<div class="description"><p>Iván rocks backward, as if slapped.
+He averts her eyes from the man's gaze, his entire body tightening.
+"Don't look into his eyes," he chokes out.</p>
-<p>The man's gaze rests briefly on Ireena, and he smiles—though no warmth reaches his eyes.
+<p>The man's gaze rests briefly on Iván, and he smiles—though no warmth reaches his eyes.
 "Lady Kolyana," he says.
 "What a pleasant surprise."
 He then turns his gaze to you. </p></div>

-Whether Ireena is with the party or not, add:
+Whether Iván is with the party or not, add:

 <div class="description"><p>"Good day," he says.
 "I am Count Strahd von Zarovich—and it is a pleasure to finally meet the newcomers to my domain.
 My friends have told me so much about you."
 His eyes linger over each one of you in turn, regarding you like a cut of meat weighed at market, an intriguing but inanimate trinket—a prey animal spotted by a predator in the bush.</p></div>